 27.2.
-The First Vice-President shall take the office of President in the case of vacancy or absence of the latter until the next General Assembly meeting.
+The First Vice-President shall take the office of President in the case of vacancy or absence. .

-27.4.
-In the case of vacancy of both the President and the First Vice-President, the most senior (by service) Vice-President shall discharge those duties.
+27.3.
+In the case of absence of both the President and the First Vice-President, the Board shall choose a chairperson from amongst those present for that one meeting, who shall discharge those duties.

 VIII – Secretary General

 Article 28 – Responsibilities of the Secretary General